Revision 24-3; Effective Sept. 1, 2024

-Keep all information HHSC has about an applicant/recipient or any individual on the applicant's/recipient's case confidential.
+Keep all information confidential about an applicant, recipient or any person on a case.
 Confidential information includes, but is not limited to, individually identifiable health information.

-Before discussing or releasing information about an applicant/recipient or any individual on the applicant's/recipient's case, take steps to be reasonably sure the individual receiving the confidential information is either the applicant/recipient or an individual the applicant/recipient authorized to receive confidential information (for example, an attorney or personal representative).
+Before discussing or releasing confidential information about a person, take steps to ensure the person receiving the information is either the applicant or recipient or someone authorized to receive confidential information, such as an attorney or personal representative.

-Establish the identity of attorneys or legal representatives by asking the individual to provide Form H1003, Appointment of an Authorized Representative, completed and signed by the applicant/recipient.
+Establish the identity of attorneys or legal representatives by asking the person to provide Form H1003, Appointment of an Authorized Representative, completed and signed by the applicant or recipient.

 C-2220 In-Person Contact